-We expect to receive net proceeds of approximately \$ million, after deducting underwriting discounts and commissions and estimated offering expenses, from the sale of 4,000,000 common units offered by us pursuant to this prospectus supplement.
-We intend to use the net proceeds from this offering to reduce the indebtedness outstanding under our revolving credit facility and for general partnership purposes.
+We expect to receive net proceeds of approximately \$70.3 million, after deducting underwriting discounts and commissions and estimated offering expenses, from the sale of 4,500,000 common units offered by us pursuant to this prospectus supplement, or approximately \$80.9 million if the underwriters' option to purchase an additional 675,000 common units is exercised in full.
+We intend to use the net proceeds from this offering, including the net proceeds from any exercise of the underwriters' option to purchase additional common units, to reduce the indebtedness outstanding under our revolving credit facility and for general partnership purposes.

-As of September 8, 2015, approximately \$784.1 million of indebtedness was outstanding under our revolving credit facility.
+As of December 7, 2016, approximately \$769.0 million of indebtedness was outstanding under our revolving credit facility.
 We used these funds primarily to purchase additional compression units to expand the size of our fleet and for general partnership purposes.
-As of September 8, 2015, the interest rate under our revolving credit facility was a weighted average of 2.26%.
+As of December 7, 2016, the interest rate under our revolving credit facility was a weighted average of 2.52%.
 The revolving credit facility is secured by a first priority lien against our assets and matures on January 6, 2020.